nuwank-swivel/biblion/docs/prd/epic-2-core-note-taking-infrastructure.md

 8. Implement quick page navigation with search
 9. Add notebook and page metadata (creation date, last modified)
 10. Store notebook and page structure in Firestore
+11. **NEW:** Implement "New Notebook" modal dialog matching Figma design
+12. **NEW:** Add notebook creation form with name and description fields
+13. **NEW:** Implement form validation and submission handling
+14. **NEW:** Add success feedback and navigation after notebook creation

 ### Story 2.2: Rich Text Editor Implementation